eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 ## Generalized Condorcet Methods

+This is not a concept I have ever heard of anyone defining, but it's my post, so I get to make it up!
+At its core, a typical Condorcet method assumes the ability to be able to give a full ranking of all available candidates.
+Please excuse me for a moment while I move the goalpost.

-> **Definition:** A *Generalized Condorcet method* (GCM) is a voting system where voters can rank candidates, with ties allowed, among some predetermined number of tiers.
+> **Definition:** A *Generalized Condorcet method* (GCM) is a voting system where voters can rank all candidates, with ties allowed, among some predetermined number of tiers.
 If a voter ranks candidate X strictly over candidate Y, then that voter casts a vote for X in the X vs Y matchup.
 If there is a candidate who wins all of their matchups, then that candidate is declared the Condorcet winner and *must* win.
 We denote a GCM with $k\geq 2$ tiers as $C_k$.
 If there is no limit on the number of tiers, then we denote it as $C_\infty$.

+If $k$ is smaller than the number of candidates, then a voter will necessarily express some number of ties, by the Pigeonhole principle.

+$C_6$ is equivalent to voters assigning candidates 0 through 5 stars or points, but we do not treat this as a point system, necessarily.
+It is still a Condorcet method.
+We interpret that if a voter gives a candidate, say, three stars, then that voter casts a vote for that candidate over all candidates with two, one, or zero stars, as well as a vote for all candidates with four or five stars over them (but no assumption about other candidates who also get three stars).
+For $C_3$, this could be assigning candidates "good", "okay", and "bad".
+And for $C_2$ this is declaring candidates "acceptable" or "unacceptable".
+While it does not affect the math we discuss in this post, we generally assume that a truncated ballot (ex. a voter who does not rank a candidate) ranks all non-ranked candidates in the bottom tier.

 Simple enough.
 If 100 voters rank Alice above Bob, and 50 voters rank Bob above Alice, while 600 voters rank Alice and Bob equally, then we choose to assume that Alice defeats Bob and Bob does not defeat Alice.
 If there is a candidate who defeats every other candidate, then we assume they are the Condorcet winner, and they must win.